bdorney/CMS_GEM_Analysis_Framework/README.txt

         the framework analysis is desired; but this will be applied to EACH of the input files defined in the "[BEGIN_RUN_LIST]" header.
 If the need arises we can implement a way to assign a different analysis and mapping config file to each of the input files defined in the "[BEGIN_RUN_LIST]" header but right now this functionality is not foreseen.
+It is recommended to just do two runs of the executable after changing the configuration.

         The second mode is the computing cluster mode; but to avoid confusion with charge clusters this is referred to as "grid" mode.
 Here the input run config file contains only a single input file in the "[BEGIN_RUN_LIST]" header and the "[BEGIN_RUN_INFO]" header is configured such that Ana_Fitting and Visualize_Plots are set to false.
-The user uses a script/scheduler of their choice to launch their jobs to a computing cluster to analyze a set of input files in parallel (scripts to do this are not yet present in the repository but is foreseen).
+The user uses a script/scheduler of their choice to launch their jobs to a computing cluster to analyze a set of input files in parallel (scripts to do this with the batch submission system on CERN's lxplus are included in the repository).
 Then after all jobs are finished and the outputs retrieved the user can merge the output files together (if running on amoreSRS input files) using the "hadd" command in ROOT.
 Then this merged file can be reprocessed in series mode with Input_Is_Frmwrk_Output, Ana_Fitting, and Visualize_Plots set to true.

         The third mode is the "re-run" mode.
 Here one can take a TFile that has been previously produced by the CMS_GEM_Analysis_Framework and reanalyze it after changing the fit parameters defined in the analysis configuration file.
 Each run will result in a new TFile (independent from the input) that has the updated results.
 This allows the user to more rapidly study variations in parameters without having to waste time performing the base selection (which may not need to change).
+Right now in "re-run" mode only cluster level plots are propogated to the new TFile.

         Example configuration files illustrating these options are provided in the sections below.
+Furthermore template config files and helper scripts are provided in the framework to run in each mode.
+For details on this functionality see Sections 3.a.i through 3.a.iii.

         # 4.e.iii.IV  Example Config File - Mode: Series
         # --------------------------------------------------------